-The alligator snapping turtle is the largest of all the freshwater turtles.
+The alligator snapping turtle is the largest of all the North American, freshwater turtles.
 It’s also the meanest.
 They can be found in canals, rivers, lakes, and swamps throughout the southeastern parts of North America.
 Laying motionless, they sit and wait for passing prey to find an interest in their specially evolved tongue and snap within a half second, crushing their prey and gaining a tasty meal.
 There are 3 known types of snapping turtles: the western alligator snapping turtle, the Apalachicola River snapping turtle, and the northern (also called the common) snapping turtle.
 These amazing turtles are listed as Vulnerable, by the IUCN.

 First the Stats…